jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 To create a boxplot using `geom_boxplot()`, we need to specify the data frame and the variables that we want to plot.
 The `x` aesthetic is used to specify the grouping variable, and the `y` aesthetic is used to specify the variable we want to plot.

-The following code creates a box plot that depicts the BMI Distribution of the participants in NHANES:
+The following code creates a boxplot that depicts the BMI Distribution of the participants in NHANES:

 ```r
 ggplot(NHANES, aes(y = BMI)) +